shahanakattil/ai-in-a-day/04-conversational-ai/04-conversational-ai.md

 # Lab 4 - Conversational AI with Azure Bot Service and Cognitive Services

-This lab covers Power Virtual Agents as the hero bot service and demonstrates how to extend your PVA bot using Bot Framework Composer.
+This lab covers Power Virtual Agents as the hero bot service and demonstrates how to use Copilot option to create bot.

 ## Task 1 - Explore dashboard of COVID-19 data